elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-the-difference-between-a-hash-total-and-a-control-total-in-error-detection.md

 url: /learn/computer-science/questions/what-is-the-difference-between-a-hash-total-and-a-control-total-in-error-detection
 score: -1.0
 related_article1:
-    id: 161433
+    id: 161507
-    title: What factors influence the relevance of information, and why is it important?
+    title: >-
+        How does a checksum function in error detection and what are some common algorithms used?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-factors-influence-the-relevance-of-information-and-why-is-it-important
+    url: /learn/computer-science/questions/how-does-a-checksum-function-in-error-detection-and-what-are-some-common-algorithms-used
 related_article2:
-    id: 161494
+    id: 161670
-    title: What factors influence the relevance of information and why is it important?
+    title: >-
+        What is a parity check and what are its limitations in error detection?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-factors-influence-the-relevance-of-information-and-why-is-it-important
+    url: /learn/computer-science/questions/what-is-a-parity-check-and-what-are-its-limitations-in-error-detection
 related_article3:
-    id: 161684
+    id: 161707
-    title: What is the definition of data and why is raw data considered meaningless?
+    title: >-
+        What are the differences between transaction processing systems, management information systems, and decision support systems?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-definition-of-data-and-why-is-raw-data-considered-meaningless
+    url: /learn/computer-science/questions/what-are-the-differences-between-transaction-processing-systems-management-information-systems-and-decision-support-systems
 related_article4:
-    id: 161696
+    id: 161496
+    title: >-
-    title: What are the characteristics of batch processing, and what are its advantages and disadvantages?
+        What is the significance of the level of detail in information and what factors can influence it?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-characteristics-of-batch-processing-and-what-are-its-advantages-and-disadvantages
+    url: /learn/computer-science/questions/what-is-the-significance-of-the-level-of-detail-in-information-and-what-factors-can-influence-it
 related_article5:
-    id: 161670
+    id: 161498
-    title: What is a parity check and what are its limitations in error detection?
+    title: >-
+        What are the risks associated with data transmission and how does encryption mitigate these risks?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-a-parity-check-and-what-are-its-limitations-in-error-detection
+    url: /learn/computer-science/questions/what-are-the-risks-associated-with-data-transmission-and-how-does-encryption-mitigate-these-risks
 ---

 &nbsp;